moisseev/rspamd-D3Pie/README.md

 ```

 **D3Pie**(_id_[, _options_])
 is the chart constructor, which takes two parameters.

+The first parameter is the **ID string** - must match an existing HTML element's `id` attribute.
+The ID must only contain alphanumeric characters, hyphens (`-`), and underscores (`_`).
+Special characters like dots, colons, brackets, or spaces are not allowed as they cause issues with CSS selectors.

-The first parameter is the ID string.
-The second one is an _options_ hash object.
+The second parameter is an _options_ hash object.

 ### The options object